w3c/wai-people-use-web/_people-use-web/user-stories-four.md

 </aside>
 {:/}

-**Note:** This is a story of one particular person -- it doesn't represent the broad diversity of people, so that generalizing this story could lead to stereotypes.
+**Note:** This user story is an example of a person with this type of disability.
+Other people with this disability may have different experiences.

 ## About Lexie